PeterHuang1325/tsp_optimization/README.md

 8. Hybrid Algorithm(PSO+TS)

 # Hints
-*All methods can be referenced in the 'methods.py' file.
+*All methods can be referenced in the `methods.py` file.
-*Example dataset 'Distance.csv'  records the distance of 7-11 stores in Nangang, Taipei.
+*Example dataset `Distance.csv`  records the distance of 7-11 stores in Nangang, Taipei.
-*Run 'main_tsp.py' for experiment results.
+*Run `main_tsp.py` for experiment results.
-*Plot the results with 'plot_result.ipynb' file.
+*Plot the results with `plot_result.ipynb` file.

 # Results
 1. Figure 1 denotes the distance result across iterations for all methods. <img src=/images/compare.png width=60% height=60%>